List of Justified characters: Dewey Crowe

-Dewey Crowe (played by Damon Herriman) is a dimwitted criminal and gator poacher from South Florida who first appears in Season 1 as a member of Crowders Commandos.
+Dewey Crowe (played by Damon Herriman) is a dimwitted criminal and gator poacher from South Florida who first appears in season 1 as a member of Crowder's Commandos.
 His dim wits often land him in darkly funny situations with law enforcement and his criminal partners.
 After he is arrested for impersonating a federal officer during a robbery of fellow criminals he befriends Dickie Bennett in prison.
 The two of them are broken out by corrupt guards trying to get a hold of Dickie's inheritance, some $3,000,000.
 When things go awry for the guards they drug Dewey and inform him they took his kidneys but will sell them back to him for $20,000.
 He then goes on a violent crime spree desperately trying to come up with the cash to save his life until it is revealed that his kidneys were never in fact taken.
 After spending some time in jail he is released when the courts release Dickie for his abduction by the corrupt guards.
 Dewey is also awarded a large settlement for his troubles which draws the attention of his family back in Florida.
 After somehow escaping trouble with the law on numerous occasions Dewey seeks out Boyd Crowder for work but instead Boyd kills him as he does not know if he can trust Dewey after all his seemingly lucky run-ins with law enforcement.

 Rodney "Hot Rod" Dunham

 Rodney "Hot Rod" Dunham (played by Mickey Jones) is a drug distributor from Memphis.
 He comes to Harlan on occasion to buy large quantities of marijuana and other drugs at first from the Bennetts and later the Crowders.
 His past dealings with both Mags and Bo lead him to trust and respect their offspring even when it is not in his best interest.
-In Season 5 he partners with Johnny Crowder to rob Boyd's heroin shipments, though he does not know it is Boyd they are robbing.
+In season 5 he partners with Johnny Crowder to rob Boyd's heroin shipments, though he does not know it is Boyd they are robbing.
 When he finds out the deception he agrees to hand Johnny over to Boyd but Johnny has already turned his men against him.
 He is wounded in a shootout with his former henchmen just before Raylan and a DEA agent arrive.
 As he bleeds out he reveals that he was in fact a confidential informant for the DEA all along.